AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 the LED will then turn on when IR signals have triggered the PIR Sensor.
 This was a good way to test out the PIR Sensor before adding any of the complexity of the Raspberry Pi.

+#### Interference
+Late into the project we experienced some weird behaviors where the PIR sensor would keep triggering movement even though there was no movement in the room.
+After some research it looked like it could have been the Raspberry Pi Bluetooth module and/or the WiFi module causing interference.
+Turning off the Bluetooth module did not help and and we needed to have the WiFi on in order to connect to the internet.
+That being said we decided to add in another monitoring sensor as a back up which was the Ultrasonic Sound Distance Sensor.

 Source for some of this data: https://www.youtube.com/watch?v=ZC_sEW3_694

 ### 4x4 Membrane Matrix Switch